 |Verdict||Rclone is made for power users who want total control over their data.
 Free and open-source, Rclone requires some upfront work and knowledge acquisition to unlock its full potential.||Storj offers best-in-class decentralized cloud storage at a reasonable price.
 Its robust command line interface is perfect for seasoned data professionals but may be difficult for the average user.||pCloud is a great cloud storage option for the everyday user.
 However, the lack of real-time collaboration capabilities and limited customer support is a common complaint.|

-Rclone is an elegant command-line interface (CLI) program for cloud data management.
+Rclone is an elegant CLI program for cloud data management.
 It’s a powerful tool designed for experienced users as an alternative to the clunky interfaces of many cloud storage providers.
 With basic knowledge of simple Unix-based commands, you can deftly manipulate and manage large volumes of data across multiple locations, both local and remote.